ynashed/bionemo-fw-ea/docs/bionemo/models/dnabert.md

 # Training & Evaluation:

 ## Training Dataset:
 **Link:** Homo sapiens genome assembly GRCh38.p13 - NCBI - NLM (nih.gov) <br>
 ** Data Collection Method by dataset <br>
 * [Human] <br>
 ** Labeling Method by dataset <br>
 * [Not Applicable] <br>

-**Properties (Quantity, Dataset Descriptions, Sensor(s)):** 3.2 Billion nucleotides of the human genome sequence.. <br>
+**Properties:** 3.2 Billion nucleotides of the human genome sequence.. <br>

 **Dataset License(s):** N/A, no license for human genome <br>

 ## Evaluation Dataset:
 **Link:** Ensembl release 99 http://ftp.ensembl.org/pub/release-99/gff3/homo_sapiens/ <br>
-** Data Collection Method by dataset <br>
+**Data Collection Method by dataset** <br>
 * [Human] <br>
-** Labeling Method by dataset <br>
+**Labeling Method by dataset** <br>
 * [Hybrid: Automated, Human review] <br>
-**Properties (Quantity, Dataset Descriptions, Sensor(s)):**There are ~80,000 unique gene isoforms with a varying amount of exons and thus spice sites.
+**Properties:** There are ~80,000 unique gene isoforms with a varying amount of exons and thus spice sites.
 30,000 splice-sites with full gene annotations are sampled for evaluation.
 Genes, or gene bodies, are the genomic body in which RNA transcripts are produced.
 This is a sequence of nucleotides.
 Within this gene body, there are constructs known as exons- non-contiguous chunks of DNA that are concatenated by cellular machinery into a complete RNA, known as a transcript.
 A specific arrangement of exons are known as an ‘isoform.’
 Splice-sites are nucleotide sites within the gene body that are junctions, where transcription starts and ends for different exons where exons are ‘spliced’ from the gene body into a RNA sequence. <br>
 **Dataset License(s):** Apache 2.0 <br>

 ## Inference: